alishajahangir11/msc-ucl-huntingtons-mri-project/README.md

 ## Background & Motivation

 Huntington's disease (HD) is a fatal autosomal dominant neurodegenerative disorder caused by a CAG repeat expansion in the *HTT* gene.
 Striatal atrophy, particularly of the caudate and putamen, is the field's established MRI biomarker of HD progression, detectable years before clinical motor onset.
-However, emerging gene therapies such as **AMT-130 (uniQure)** involve direct neurosurgical infusion of AAV5 vectors into the caudate and putamen via convection-enhanced delivery.
+However, emerging gene therapies which involve direct neurosurgical infusion of AAV5 vectors into the caudate and putamen via convection-enhanced delivery.
 Post-surgical MRI signal changes at these sites, including T2 hyperintensities and structural distortion, may reflect procedural effects rather than disease-related atrophy, confounding the very biomarkers trials rely on.

 This project addresses that problem directly: by identifying **non-striatal brain regions** that show significant longitudinal atrophy in HD gene-expanded (HDGE) individuals nearly two decades before predicted motor onset, it aims to establish complementary MRI outcome measures that remain interpretable post-intervention.